Silver Travel Book Club

 Silvertravellerfan and Jo Carroll

-Andrew's Book of the Month - August 2017This month Andrew is reading The Rome Affair by Karen Swan, a book which brings the glamorous capital city of Italy to life, and sounds like the perfect summer novel to take on your travels.
+Book of the Month - August 2017This month we're reading The Rome Affair by Karen Swan, a book which brings the glamorous capital city of Italy to life, and sounds like the perfect summer novel to take on your travels.

 1974 and Elena Damiani lives a gilded life.
 Born to wealth and a noted beauty, no door is closed to her, no man can resist her.
 At twenty-six, she is already onto her third husband when she meets her love match.
 But he is the one man she can never have, and all the beauty and money in the world can't change it.